dhananjaya-gr/wildgpt/README.md

 # Hackoholic Bot

 ## Overview
-Hackoholic Bot is a Python-based project designed to process and analyze PDF documents and web-scraped content.
+Hackoholic Bot is a highly maintainable Python-based Generative AI project designed to process and analyze PDF documents and web-scraped content.
 It uses various libraries and tools to extract, ingest, and split documents, and then create a retriever and chain for further processing.
-We aim to solve
+We designed the cost-effective bot to scrape online data from web pages.
+The process of opening web pages and extracting data is automated.
+Our custom open source ollama model generates the rich information on wildlife, biodiversity, and conservation using the gathered knowledge base

 ## Authors
 - Mrinal Raj